Minting

 For cryptocurrencies like Bitcoin, minting happens at the protocol level.
 Miners or validators generate new coins as a reward for securing the network.
 The supply schedule; how many coins can be minted, and how often; is programmed into the blockchain itself.
 For example, Bitcoin miners mint new BTC as part of each block reward, with the amount reducing every four years during the halving.

-2. Minting tokens and NFTs
+2. Minting and NFTs

 On smart contract platforms like Ethereum, minting typically refers to creating tokens.
 Developers deploy a smart contract that defines the rules for a token: its name, supply, distribution mechanism, and features.
 When a minting event happens, the contract increases the token’s total supply and assigns the new units to specific wallets.